High School Musical on Stage!: High School Musical 2: On Stage!

-High School Musical 2, the sequel to the popular movie High School Musical, is also being spun off into a stage musical.
+High School Musical 2, the sequel to the popular movie High School Musical, was also being spun off into a stage musical.
 Like the original, the show has been adapted into 2 different productions: A 1-act, 70-minute version and a 2-act full length production.
 This stage production includes the song "Hummuhummunukunukuapua'a" that was left out of the original movie but included in the DVD.
 Through Music Theatre International, Disney Theatrical is licensing the theatrical rights.
 MTI had originally recruited 7 schools to serve as tests for the new full-length adaptation, but due to complications with multiple drafts of both the script and the score, all but two schools were forced to drop out of the pilot program.